 Live map of COVID-19 evidence

-We provide an overview of scientific publications on COVID-19 categorized and parsed into more specific subgroups, providing quick access to specific topic-relevant publications.
+We provide an overview of scientific publications on COVID-19 categorised and parsed into more specific subgroups, providing quick access to specific topic-relevant publications.
 As a result, the map also identifies research gaps, possibly guiding further research efforts.
 Our partner at McMaster University, Canada is making an evidence map of trustworthy guidelines.

 We update the map every other week.

-The main map gives an overview of all publications categorized according to publication type, population of interest and topic.
+The main map gives an overview of all publications categoried according to publication type, population of interest and topic.
 User guides can be found in the «About»-section on the top left of each screen.

 More detailed maps are available for these topics: